RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-10-manage-that-openrov-tether.markdown

 What should we do with the slip ring's extra lines?
 I tied mine together for future use.
 I may cut them if I decide that they're not useful.
 If you have other ideas, feel free to post in the comments below.

 ###Everything Fits
+{% imgcap right /images/nanuk_935_openrov.jpg Nanuk 935 with OpenROV. %}
 The new tether management system is small enough to share space with an OpenROV inside a [Nanuk 935 case](http://nanukcase.com/productdetails.asp?node=205).
-The Nanuk case is rugged and small enough to fly as an airline carry-on.
+The Nanuk case has wheels, a foam interior, and it is rugged and small enough to fly as an airline carry-on.

 Whip everything out and you're ready to explore.